Chart Color Schemes

 Lucknow is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Lucknow, as per the latest Census, 93.5% of dwellings were houses with 6.4% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro Vic.'s figures of 90.1% houses and 9.9% other dwellings.
+In Lucknow, as per the latest Census evaluation, 93.5% of dwellings were houses, with the remaining 6.4% comprising semi-detached homes, apartments, and other types.
+This contrasts with Regional Vic., where 90.1% of dwellings were houses and 9.9% were other types.
 Home ownership in Lucknow stood at 45.3%, with mortgaged dwellings at 37.4% and rented ones at 17.3%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,430.
-The median weekly rent in Lucknow was $290 compared to Non-Metro Vic.'s $285.
-Nationally, Lucknow's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, lower than Regional Vic.'s average of $1,430.
+The median weekly rent in Lucknow was $290, compared to Regional Vic.'s $285.
+Nationally, Lucknow's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing